PoliticalGraveyard.com

 Murdock, G. T. — of New Boston, Thompson, Windham County, Conn.
 Postmaster at New Boston, Conn., 1901.
 Burial location unknown.

 Murdock, George — of Maryland.
-Candidate for Presidential Elector for Maryland; candidate for Presidential Elector for Maryland.
+Presidential Elector for Maryland, 1796; Federalist Presidential Elector for Maryland, 1800 (voted for John Adams and Charles Cotesworth Pinckney).
 Burial location unknown.

 Murdock, George F. — Republican.
 Candidate for U.S. Representative from Michigan 13th District, 1940.
 Presumed deceased.
 Burial location unknown.